Tchaikvsky/Tchaikvsky/README.md

 - 👋 Hi, I’m @Tchaikvsky
-- 👀 I’m interested in AI and Web Development
+- 👀 I’m interested in AI, Web Development, and DevOps
 - 🌱 I’m currently learning AI / Datascience
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me is through my email: mrader.rader@gmail.com